zzz845zz/kaist-cp.github.io/_people/jaehwang.jung.md

 I am a **PhD student at [Concurrency and Parallelism Laboratory]({{ site.url }}), [KAIST School of Computing](https://cs.kaist.ac.kr)**.
 I am mainly interested in verifying programs using concurrent separation logic.
-Specifically, I'm focusing on concurrent programs with manual memory management.
+Specifically, I'm focusing on concurrent programs with a complex interaction of libraries and manual memory management on weak memory models.

 {% include person_contact.md person_id=person_id %}